The Banking Regulation Review: Norway

 viii Branches and cross-border services

-Foreign banks established within the EEA may establish branches in Norway in accordance with the EU or EEA banking directives.
-The prime regulator of a foreign branch is its home state regulator, but branches of foreign banks are also regulated by Norwegian rules to a certain extent, pursuant to, inter alia, the Financial Undertakings Act, and supervised by the FSAN pursuant to, inter alia, Regulation No. 1257 of 28 December 1993.
+Foreign banks established within the EEA may establish branches in Norway in accordance with CRD IV and the second Markets in Financial Instruments Directive.
+The main regulator of a foreign branch is its home state regulator, but branches of foreign banks are also subject to Norwegian rules to a certain extent pursuant to, inter alia, the Financial Undertakings Act, and supervised by the FSAN pursuant to, inter alia, Regulation No. 1257 of 28 December 1993.

-Foreign banks established within the EEA may also provide cross-border services in Norway pursuant to EU or EEA passporting rules.
+Foreign banks established within the EEA may also provide cross-border services in Norway pursuant to passporting rules.
 Foreign banks providing cross-border services in Norway are to a lesser degree regulated and supervised by the FSAN.

 Banks established outside the EEA must have a Norwegian licence to provide banking services in Norway through a branch.
+As of 1 January 2021, this includes UK banks as a result of Brexit.
 A licence to provide cross-border services is not available for such entities.

 i Relationship with the prudential regulator

 Entities under supervision file various reports with the FSAN on which it may comment or raise questions.
 Communication between the FSAN and an entity under supervision will normally be in the form of written correspondence.
-The FSAN also has the power to give specific directives to an institution, but this is rarely done, as the supervised entities will normally follow the FSAN's guidance.
+The FSAN also has the power to give binding instructions to an institution, but this is rarely done as the supervised entities will normally follow FSAN's guidance.
 The FSAN bases its supervision and monitoring of the market on global standards.

 From time to time, the FSAN will conduct a physical inspection of a bank, normally with a couple of weeks' notice.
-The object of such inspection varies, but an evaluation of the bank's ability to monitor risks will normally be a main area of interest, as will money laundering routines.
-The FSAN divides risks into four categories: credit, market, liquidity and operational.
+The purpose of such inspection varies, but an evaluation of the bank's ability to monitor risks will normally be a main area of interest, as will money laundering routines.
+In line with applicable prudential legislation, the FSAN divides risks into four categories: credit, market, liquidity and operational.

-The instruments available to the FSAN are listed in Section II.
-The main purpose of the FSAN, according to its strategy document for the period from 2019 to 2022, are to promote and secure financial stability and a well-functioning market through six sub-goals:
+The FSAN's main tasks are listed in Section II.
+The principal objective of the FSAN, according to its strategy document for the period from 2019 to 2022, is to promote and secure financial stability and a well-functioning market through six sub-goals:

 - solid and liquid finance institutions;